Some things in life and good and noble but require courage. Still, they are worth doing and we should do them irrespective of the price.

 Rich is a genius, no doubt about it.
 Also, there’s no doubt about how good a language Clojure is.

 The Rails community just died on the inside listening to this.

 Here’s this guy talking about extremely tiny but fundamental things that have a lifelong impact on the quality of code we write.
 He covers things as small as ordering, data representation, uniformity, etc.

-Except that Ruby and Rails were built on more or less opposite foundations.
+Except that Ruby and Rails were built on a more or less opposite ideaology.